Spline Autoregression Method for Estimation of Quantile Spectrum: Simulation Study

 Figure~\ref{fig:qspec} depicts the quantile spectrum of the process defined by (\ref{y}).
 This is the ensemble mean of the quantile periodograms defined by (\ref{qper}) from 5000 Monte Carlo runs, computed at $\om_v = 2\pi v/n$ $(v=1,\dots,\lfloor (n-1)/2 \rfloor; n=512)$ and $\al_\ell = 0.1 + 0.01 (\ell-1)$ $(\ell=1,\dots,81)$.
-Here, the quantile grid is chosen somewhat arbitrarily to exclude extreme quantiles due to their different statistical properties (Koenker 2005, p.\ 130; Davis and Mikosch 2009).
-As shown in Figure~\ref{fig:qspec}, the frequency-domain characteristics of the component series $\{ \xi_{1,t}\}$, $\{ \xi_{2,t}\}$, and $\{ \xi_{3,t}\}$ are reflected as quantile-dependent patterns in the quantile spectrum of $\{ y_{1,t}\}$.
-The quantile co-spectrum and quadrature-spectrum reveals a strong correlation between $\{y_{1,t}\}$ and $\{y_{2,t}\}$ in the lower and middle quantile region around frequency $2\pi \times 0.2$.
+Extreme quantiles are excluded due to their different statistical properties (Koenker 2005, p.\ 130; Davis and Mikosch 2009).
+The granularity of quantile levels is chosen somewhat arbitrarily (sufficiently small to capture the changing patterns).
+Compared to the conventional spectrum shown in Figure~\ref{fig:spec}, the quantile spectrum in Figure~\ref{fig:qspec} reveals the quantile-dependent characteristics of $\{ y_{1,t}\}$.
+The quantile co-spectrum and quadrature-spectrum reveal a strong correlation between $\{y_{1,t}\}$ and $\{y_{2,t}\}$ in the lower and middle quantile region around frequency $2\pi \times 0.2$.

 Figure~\ref{fig:ts} shows an example of the time series generated according to (\ref{y}).
 Figure~\ref{fig:qser} depicts the corresponding QSER sat quantile levels $\al=0.1$, $0.5$, and $0.9$.
 Figure~\ref{fig:ar} shows the spectral estimate obtained from this series by the AR estimator without quantile smoothing.
-This estimate is able to capture some key features of the underlying spectrum, including the spectral peak around frequency $0.2 \times 2 \pi$ and the dependency of its magnitude on quantile levels.
+This estimate is able to capture some key features of the underlying spectrum, including the spectral peak around frequency $2 \pi \times 0.2$ and the dependency of its magnitude on quantile levels.
 However, without quantile smoothing, this estimate remains noisy across quantiles.